-A resistance thermometer uses a sensor whose electrical resistance varies with the temperature.
-The materials used for the sensors in resistance thermometers – also called RTDs, or resistance temperature detectors – have a positive temperature coefficient, which means the electrical resistance of the sensor increases as the temperature rises.
+A resistance thermometer – also called an RTD, or resistance temperature detector – uses a sensor whose electrical resistance varies with the temperature.
+The materials used for the sensors in RTDs have a positive temperature coefficient, which means the electrical resistance of the sensor increases as the temperature rises.

-Materials: Pt100 and Pt1000
+RTD Materials: Pt100 and Pt1000

 RTDs with a Pt100 sensor have a nominal electrical resistance of 100Ω at 0°C. Those with a Pt1000 sensor have a nominal electrical resistance of 1000Ω at 0°C. Pt100 sensors are cost-effective and the ones most commonly used worldwide.
 Pt1000 sensors are more expensive, but they have a larger resistance-to-temperature change, which results in better resolution.
 Other advantages of Pt1000 sensors: They reduce the effect of lead wire resistance and have a longer battery life.

+Resistance thermometers can typically be classified as one of two types, either wire-wound or thin-film.
 In a wire-wound (W) resistor, a thin platinum wire is either fused inside a glass body or spiral-bound inside the cylindrical cavity of a ceramic protective body.

 - W glass resistors are highly resistant to vibrations.
 However, high temperatures change some of the properties of the glass, which, in turn, decrease accuracy.
 Manufacturing W glass resistors is relatively difficult and expensive.

-- W ceramic resistors provide a much broader operating temperature range (–196 to +600°C) than W glass resistors, but the spiral-bound wire is prone to breakage when subject to high vibrations.
+- W ceramic resistors provide a much broader operating temperature range (–321…+1,112°F, or –196…+600°C) than W glass resistors, but the spiral-bound wire is prone to breakage when subject to high vibrations.

-2-, 3-, and 4- Wire Configuration
+RTD Configurations: 2-, 3-, and 4- Wire

-The basic 2-wire connection is the simplest configuration.
+The 2-wire connection is the most basic configuration.
 It is also the least accurate, as the internal lead resistance of the wires is added to the measured value.
 This configuration is not recommended for Pt100 measuring circuits when class AA or class A tolerance is required.
 But when combined with a PT1000 sensor, a 2-wire configuration becomes more accurate because the sensor’s higher resistance decreases the relative effects of the connecting cables.

 In a 3-wire configuration, the third wire is used to assess and compensate for the resistance of the connecting cables.
 A 4-wire configuration not only eliminates the effects of the connecting cables’ resistance, but also compensates for any asymmetries in the cables.
 A 4-wire configuration allows the longest cable length with the smallest error rate.

-Standard: DIN EN 60751
+RTD Standard: DIN EN 60751

 The last update of the DIN EN 60751 standard (in 2009) revised recommendations for platinum resistance thermometers.
 This standard provides guidelines for several accuracy classes (AA, A, B, C) for both wire-wound and thin-film resistors.
 These classes are based on the tolerance for the resistance and the measured temperature of RTDs at different operating temperatures, with AA being the most accurate.
 The standard also provides recommendations for vibration resistance, though they are ambiguous.
-(See this article for more details.)